tizzleh/Neighborhood-Eatery/README.md

 ```
 cd fend-neigh-app
 ```
-Step Three: Install dependencies.
-Use yarn for a trouble free experience.
-NPM will work as well.
+Step Three: Install all dependencies for project using Yarn.
+NPM will work as well, just use ```npm install``` instead

 ```

-yarn install
+yarn
 ```

 Step Four: Run application.